modalpdx/MintTinPS_604/README.md

 give you everything the MAX604 offers but the non-adjustable voltage would be 5V.
 The adjustable voltage is handled identically to the MAX604.

+The .brd file was run through OSHPark's design rules.
+It has not been run through DirtyPCB's design rules.
+If you're building boards through DirtyPCBs and want to upload the .brd file by itself, you should probably run it through Eagle and DirtyPCB's design rules first.
+Or just submit the gerbers instead.
+Your call.

-The first run of PCBs from OSHPark has been submitted but not received yet.
+The first run of PCBs from OSHPark has been received but not tested yet.
 If you decide to make boards from these files in the meantime, well...you're on your own.